 Then you get to determine the price for your book.
 There’s a nice calculator to show what your royalties will be at different prices and different distributors.

-With CreateSpace you can select to have it available on Amazon, Amazon Europe, from CreateSpace eStore (their website), and Expanded Distribution to bookstores and online retailers (basically making it available through Ingram and Baker & Taylor).
-Again, I recommend selecting Expanded Distribution only after uploading it manually to Nook.
+With Amazon you can select to have it available on Amazon, Amazon Europe and Expanded Distribution to bookstores and online retailers (basically making it available through Ingram and Baker & Taylor).
+Again, I recommend selecting Expanded Distribution only after uploading it manually to Nook and Ingram.

 Once you’ve entered and uploaded everything you need, there’s a review that generally takes 24-48 hours.
 You’ll get an email informing you if your book is approved or if there are changes you need to make.
 If there are no errors, the review process is a few clicks in order to make your book available.